jglmendo/PDFCombinator/README.md

 # PDFCombinator

-With this program, you can combine as most .pdf as you want into one,
+With this program, you can combine as many .pdf as you want into one,

 It's just three buttons, as they are self-explanatory